-The General Data Protection Regulation 2016 (GDPR) regulates the processing of personal data and provides individuals with certain rights concerning the way in which their data is processed.
+The General Data Protection Regulation 2016 (GDPR) and Data Protection Act 2018 regulate the processing of personal data and provide individuals with certain rights concerning the way in which their data is processed.

 This privacy notice tells you what to expect when the Traffic Penalty Tribunal collects your personal information in relation to your appeal.